-Alberta Worker is a political news source that focuses on labour and politics.
+Alberta Worker is an independent media outlet that focuses on labour and politics.
 It was founded in April 2020 by independent journalist Kim Siever.

 Based in Lethbridge, Alberta, Kim Siever writes daily news stories, focusing on labour and politics and specializing in investigative journalism and critical analysis from a leftist political lens.

 Kim Siever’s writing experience includes 3 years as editor-in-chief with Lethbridge News (2010–2013) and 3 years as a political correspondent with Elect Lethbridge (2010–2013), both of which were citizen journalism projects.
 Between 2014 and 2021, he’d been part of the curation and live tweeting team at YQL Vote, a grassroots collective devoted to politics that affect Lethbridgians.
 He also was the main writer for LDSCaNews in 2000 and 2001, a writer for his high school newspaper, and on the editorial team for his junior high newspaper.

 He has also been a freelance writer for commercial clients since 2013.
 Prior to that, he worked as a communications specialist for a private company.

 He’s been a guest speaker at both the University of Lethbridge and Lethbridge College in management and social work classes, discussing entrepreneurship, communication, and building community.
 He also spoke at Olds College on his journey toward becoming a radical left queer Mormon.